vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ```

-## Network History Troubleshooting
+## Network history troubleshooting

-### Network History cannot find any history
+### Network history cannot find any history

 When using `latest-history-from-peers` command, the peers returns no history.
 There can be a number of reasons why this is not working:

 1. You have copied a configuration file from another machine and the PeerID has been duplicated.
-2. You are using an out-of-date ChainID
+2. You are using an out-of-date ChainID.
-3. You have not configured any network peers
+3. You have not configured any network peers.

 If you have copied a configuration file from another machine and the other machine already exists on the network, running `network-history` commands may fail due to duplicated `PeerID` you have copied to the new machine.
 You should use the `vega datanode init` command to create a new configuration file, and copy the `PeerID` from that into your configuration file, or update the newly generated configuration file with configuration settings you have obtained from the existing configuration file.